 After boiling, baking, or steaming your potatoes, you can place the flesh into the metal mixer bowl while still hot.
 They should be soft enough to mash with a fork but solid enough to leave some chunks of potato behind.

 The best attachment to use when mashing the potato flesh is the flat beater.
 Instead of slicing through potatoes like the whisk, the beater pounds and mashes the meat with each pass.
-It creates smooth, creamy potatoes with zero effort as you focus on the main dish of the night.
+It creates smooth, creamy potatoes with zero effort leaving you to focus on the main dish.

-Having a stand mixer in your kitchen can make all the difference when you’re baking.
+A stand mixer in your kitchen can make all the difference when baking.
 Whether you plan on making a cake or a side dish of mashed potatoes, a Kitchenaid makes the entire process effortless.
 As long as you know which Kitchenaid attachment to use, you’re bound to get fresh, delicious results every time.